zewwo-boi/portfolio/README.md

 Due to the way WebGL renders transparent objects, it sort of creates a "void" within the object.
 See more on [renderOrder](https://threejs.org/docs/#api/en/core/Object3D.renderOrder) and [depth writes](https://threejs.org/docs/#api/en/materials/Material.depthWrite)

+### Malfunctioning Browser History Tree

+Since the website uses states for route changes, history operations like "Go Back" do not work properly.
+A theoretical fix would be to create a route hook.

 ## Features

 ### Blobs